 ART Trailhead: Sierra Nevada Logging Museum / White Pines Lake

 From Angels Camp travel east on Hwy.
 4 toward Arnold.
 In Arnold, veer left onto Blagen Road just past the Chevron gas station.
 Follow Blagen Road for approximately one mile through the community of White Pines.
-Turn left on Dunbar Road and continue to the Logging Museum (please respect parking spots designated for museum visitors).
-Some people also choose to park near the playground at White Pines Lake, which will be on your right as you turn onto Dunbar Road.
+Turn left on Dunbar Road and continue towards the park near the playground at White Pines Lake, which will be on your right as you turn onto Dunbar Road.

 ART Trailhead: Avery Sheep Ranch

 From Angels Camp travel east on Hwy.
 4. Approximately 2 miles after the Calaveras Ranger Station in Hathaway Pines turn left onto Avery Sheep Ranch Road.
 Follow Avery Sheep Ranch approximately 2 miles until you see a dirt parking area on your right hand side.
 You can park here, or to shorten your hike you can follow the fire road for a quarter mile and park at a designated area further up the road.

 ART Trailhead: Cedar Center